Institutional infrastructure

 Variation margin is computed against a timestamped oracle curve and settled atomically on each revaluation.
 Initial margin is held in a segregated smart contract - not on the platform's balance sheet - recalibrated whenever the portfolio changes.
 The full margin cycle - call, delivery, acknowledgement - completes in a single block.

-• Revaluation cadence from daily to every 15 minutes.
+• Revaluation cadence from daily to hourly on testnet, 15-minute target at mainnet.

 • Grid-based initial margin in v1.
 Risk-sensitivity methodology (SIMM-aligned) on the roadmap.